kali-linex/linex/Documentation/networking/device_drivers/wifi/ray_cs.rst

 Copyright |copy| 1998  Corey Thomas (corey@world.std.com)

-This file is the documentation for the Raylink Wireless LAN card driver for Linux.
+This file is the documentation for the Raylink Wireless LAN card driver for Linex.
 The Raylink wireless LAN card is a PCMCIA card which provides IEEE 802.11 compatible wireless network connectivity at 1 and 2 megabits/second.
 See http://www.raytheon.com/micro/raylink/ for more information on the Raylink card.
 This driver is in early development and does have bugs.
 See the known